Sign Up

 5. Wash hands

-When removing PPE, it is important only to touch areas of the PPE that are not contaminated or potentially contaminated, e.g., the front of the gown is considered to be potentially contaminated, the ties in the back of the gown would not.
+When removing PPE, only touch areas that are not contaminated or potentially contaminated.
+For example, the front of the gown may be contaminated, but the ties would not.

 Homecare